Alessandro-sys/ArduinoScopio/README.md

 ## Circuit

-## Funzionamento
+## Functioning
-Il funzionamento del progetto è molto semplice, premendo i tasti sul tastuerino numerico il motore si muove in modo diverso:
+The operation of the project is very simple, by pressing the keys on the numeric keypad the motor moves in a different way.
+Thanks to the H-Bridge it might also move backwards, it might be a future implementation.
-- (1) Imposta velocità al minimo
+- (1) Minimum speed
-- (3) Imposta velocità a metà
+- (3) Half speed
-- (9) Imposta velocità al massimo
+- (9) Maximum speed
-- (A) Aumenta la velocità di 0.5
+- (A) Increases speed by 0.5
-- (B) Diminuisce la velocità di 0.5
+- (B) Decreases speed by 0.5
-- (C) Aumenta la velocità di 1
+- (C) Increases speed by 1
-- (D) Diminuisce la velocità di 1
+- (D) Decreases speed by 1
-- (*) Aumenta la velocità di 10
+- (*) Increases speed by 10
-- (#) Diminuisce la velocità di 10
+- (#) Decreases speed by 10

-Il codice principale si trova nella directory src/main/main.ino.
-Le librerie necessarie sono quelle del display lcd (LiquidCrystal.h) e del keypad (Keypad.h).
+The main code is located in the src/main/main.ino directory.
+The necessary libraries are those of the lcd display (LiquidCrystal.h) and of the keypad (Keypad.h).